nordlow/arkanoid-d/README.md

 Just type `dub` to run.

 ## TODO
+- Adjust moves of balls so they don't go outside the border.
 - Record sound effects sounds and play upon events such as bounce
 - Add rotation property
 - Represent velocity as vector